Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsection{Upscaling Dispersive Transport}

-In order to bridge the scale gap between pore-scale and REV-scale models, an upscaling can be performed using volume averaging \cite{quintard1993a}.
-This transfers the high-resolution form of the pore-scale variables to an averaged variable concept at the REV scale, and is based on the following decomposition:
+To transfer from pore-scale to REV-scale models, upscaling can be performed using volume averaging \cite{quintard1993a}.
+This method transfers high-resolution pore-scale variables to REV-scale variables, using the following decomposition:

 where the $\Vavg{ }$ and $\pert{ }$ operators represent a spatial average and deviation, respectively.
-The averaged pore-scale transport equation (\cref{eq:PS-Transport}), as reduced in \cite{wood2003a}, can then be given as:
+The averaged pore-scale transport equation (\cref{eq:PS-Transport}), as developed in \cite{wood2003a}, can then be given as:

-Due to the scale variance in the second convective term, an additional term arises $( \nabla \cdot \left(\Vavg{\pert{\vel} \pert{c}}\right) )$.
-This product of the pore-scale deviations, referred to here as the perturbation product, cannot be directly incorporated into an averaged REV-scale model as the deviation fields are not available at this larger scale.
-In order to incorporate the effects of this term, an additional term, the dispersion term $(-\nabla \cdot (\boldsymbol{D}_{disp} \nabla c))$, with a dispersion tensor $\boldsymbol{D}_{disp}$ (from now on referred to simply as $\boldsymbol{D}$) is added, which can account for the additional directional mixing.
-For more details on the assumptions made in the development of \cref{eq:AVGPS-Transport}, please refer to \cite{whitaker1999a, wood2003a}.
+Due to the scale variance in the advective term, an additional term appears $( \nabla \cdot \left(\Vavg{\pert{\vel} \pert{c}}\right) )$.
+This product of the pore-scale deviations, the perturbation product, cannot be directly incorporated into an averaged REV-scale model as the deviation fields are not available at that scale.
+To account for its effects, a closure term, the dispersion term $(-\nabla \cdot (\boldsymbol{D}_{disp} \nabla c))$, with a dispersion tensor $\boldsymbol{D}_{disp}$ (simplified here as $\boldsymbol{D}$), is added to capture directional transport.
+For further details on the assumptions made in the development of \cref{eq:AVGPS-Transport}, please refer to \cite{whitaker1999a, wood2003a}.